amitsaha/amitsaha.github.io/content/golang-templates.md

 formatting which allowed controlling what I get as output.
 Let's see how we can implement something like that for our program.

+## Rendering an arbitrary template file using arbitrary values